hridaya423/conductor-tasks/README.md

 **For a comprehensive list of all available MCP environment variables and detailed setup instructions, please refer to the [MCP Configuration Guide](./docs/mcp-setup.md).**

-Running `conductor-tasks --serve-mcp` manually from your terminal will also start the server, but it's primarily intended for integration tools to launch.

 ## CLI Usage